3Duke/Processing/seurat/README.txt

     and final colors.

-  - to save the current frame, press =
+  - to save the current frame, press the down arrow key.